 Define Properties and Set Attributes

 - Ways to Use Properties

 Class properties can be defined to satisfy different use cases.

 - Property Syntax

 Define class properties using attributes and validators that control behavior.

 Attributes control the behavior of properties.

 You can control what code can set property values.

-Classes can assign default values to properties and you can change these values during object construction or direct access to the properties.
+Classes can assign default values to properties, and you can change these values during object construction.

 Use a class with